Last Updated: May 6, 2024

 In October of 1976, Carlo Gambino died after appointing Castellano to succeed him over his underboss, Aniello Dellacroce.
 This effectively split the Gambino family into two separate factions – with some supporting Castellano and others supporting Dellacroce.
 Over the next few years, Castellano ordered the murders of a number of Gambino associates and capos, further dividing the family.

 In 1978, Castellano made an agreement between the Gambino family and the Westies, an Irish-American gang from Hell's Kitchen in Manhattan.
-The agreement benefitted the Gambino family as they now had access to hitmen who were not directly connected to the family while the Westies wanted the Gambino family to provide them with protection from some of the other Italian mafia families in the area.
+The agreement benefitted the Gambino family as they now had access to hitmen who were not directly connected to the family.
+At the same time, the Westies wanted the Gambino family to provide them with protection from some of the other Italian mafia families in the area.

 However, Castellano could not escape various problems with the law.
-In 1984, he was indicted on federal racketeering charges, which included several murder charges as well as extortion, narcotics trafficking, theft, and prostitution.
+In 1984, he was indicted on federal racketeering charges, which included several murder charges, as well as extortion, narcotics trafficking, theft, and prostitution.
 He was released on $2 million bail.
-In February of 1985, he was again arrested on racketeering though was again released on $3 million bail.
-A few months later, he was indicted on loansharking charges and tax evasion, though again did not face any jail time.
+In February of 1985, he was again arrested on racketeering, though he was again released on $3 million bail.
+A few months later, he was indicted on loansharking charges and tax evasion, though again, he did not face any jail time.

 Two weeks following Castellano's murder, Gotti was elected the new Gambino boss.
 Seven years later, Gotti was convicted of numerous racketeering charges, including the 1985 Castellano murder.
 He was sentenced to life in federal prison.